-- Tiring quickly during talking or eating.
+- Tiring quickly when you talk or eat.
 You may have to catch your breath during eating.
-The difficulty during eating may lead to poor nutrition.

-- Using your abdominal (belly) muscles to assist breathing.
-The abdominal wall collapses inward instead of expanding outward when you breathe in.
+- Using your belly muscles to help you breathe.
+Your belly wall collapses inward instead of expanding outward when you breathe in.

-- Having skin color—especially on the face, hands, and feet—that is pale to slightly gray, or lacy purple and pale (mottled).
+- Skin color that is pale to slightly gray, or lacy purple and pale (mottled).
 But your tongue, gums, and lips remain pink.

 - Appearing anxious and being unable to eat because it's too hard to breathe.

-- Using the neck, chest, and abdominal muscles to breathe; the skin between, above, and under the ribs collapses inward with each breath.
-The person also may open his or her nostrils wide when breathing in.
+- Using your neck, chest, and belly muscles to breathe.
+The skin between, above, and under the ribs collapses inward with each breath.
+You also may open your nostrils wide when you breathe in.

-- Having skin color that is persistently pale, gray, bluish, or mottled, including the tongue, lips, earlobes, and nail beds.
+- Skin color that is persistently pale, gray, bluish, or mottled, including the tongue, lips, earlobes, and nail beds.